dibyendumajumdar/ravi-compiler/README.md

 At the moment we have a couple of simple test driver programs: `tparse` and `trun`.
 These drivers take a string or file input which must be a valid Lua/Ravi chunk of code, and output the AST, the result of type checking, linear IR output if supported, and the CFG as a `dot` file.
 Example of the output can be found in the `tests/expected` folder.

-Suppose `tparse` was built in `build` folder then you can run the tests as follows:
+Suppose `trun` was built in `build` folder then you can run the tests as follows:

 ```
-cd tests && sh runtests.sh ../build/tparse
+cd tests && sh truntests.sh ../build/trun
 ```

 The test script compares the output to the expected output.
 Any difference will cause the test script to fail.

-The `trun` utility will eventually replace `tparse` as it can handle multiple chunks of code in a single input file.